agsb/jelly/documents/LogicLoop.md

 Notes:

-For easy, the \[ is called _while_ and the \] is called _again_
+For easy, the \[ is called _while_ and the \] is called _until_

-When grouping the code in dependence of state of loop, gives two modes, the normal mode does all opcodes but _while_ and _again_.
+When grouping the code in dependence of state of loop, gives two modes, the normal mode does all opcodes but _while_ and _until_.
 Those are executed by the loop mode, described as:

-When a _while_ occurs and the data byte is zero, it's the end of the loop, so it must step **forward** to find the corresponding _again_, and return to mode normal;
+When a _while_ occurs and the data byte is zero, it's the end of the loop, so it must step **forward** to find the corresponding _until_, and return to mode normal;

-When a _again_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step **backward** to find the corresponding _while_, and return to mode normal;
+When a _until_ occurs and the data byte is not zero, then it is not the end of the loop, so it must step **backward** to find the corresponding _while_, and return to mode normal;

 Since no data bytes are read in loop mode, the circuit U5-U2-U6 is used as a counter for up to 255 nested loops;